Find out how brands use consumers’ fear to influence the buying decision.

 Pepsi’s Kendall Jenner protest commercial was a great example.
 Somehow, the public couldn’t buy the concept that Jenner could stop hatred and tension with a can of carbonated sugar.

 A cool brand has energy and excitement.
-I don’t mean loud and always on.
-More like smart and with-it.
-These are brands that are current.
+I don’t mean loud and always on more like smart and with-it.
 They don’t just follow current events but make things happen.
 They are rebels with a cause.
 They think and act as if the world is their oyster.

-Energetic cool brands also speak to youth.
-They speak their language and engage in the conversations on their terms.
+Energetic, cool brands also speak to youth.
+They express their language and engage in the conversations on their terms.
 Participation is key to building a mutual relationship.
 Over the last six years, Moosylvania has surveyed Millennials to track their brand preference.
-Unsurprisingly, top brands always includes Apple, Amazon, Nike, Samsung, Target, Wal-Mart, Sony, Microsoft, Google, and Coca Cola.
+Unsurprisingly, top brands always include Apple, Amazon, Nike, Samsung, Target, Wal-Mart, Sony, Microsoft, Google, and Coca Cola.
 If you look deeper into the list, you will see brands that make them look, feel good, and keep them entertained.

 Can you think of a cool brand that isn’t fun in one way or another?
 I can’t.

 ‘Sexy’ doesn’t fit easily onto the Cool Brand Wheel, but it can be a powerful branding tool.
 Sexy is a primal instinct: a sensual attraction, excitement, or even ecstasy.
 ‘Sexy’ branding can be a risky business.

 Bad-boy brands like AXE, Calvin Klein, Abercrombie & Fitch, and Playboy built a tribe based on selling sex, and all of them were super cool at one point.
 Sexy people are notorious for making brands cool like Kim Kardashian, Paris Hilton, Marky Mark Wahlberg, Jenna Jameson, Justin Bieber, and several Victoria Secret models.